rust-lang/rust-wiki-backup/Lib-datetime.md

 ### Separate date/time and calendar interfaces

 Options:
-  * date/time interface is coupled to a calendar
+  * date/time interface is coupled to a calendar (Gregorian)
-    * Used by:
+    * Used by: Go, Qt
-      * Qt: Gregorian calendar
     * Cons:
       * ?
     * Pros: